u2ru/u2ru/README.md

 # 💫 About Me:
-💻 Full-stack software engineer proficient in JS/TS frameworks.
+💻 Software Engineer proficient in JS/TS frameworks.
 Adept at exploring low-level languages and dedicated to transforming ideas into digital realities.

 ## 🌐 Socials: